RakhithJK/dbeaver-dbeaver-wiki/Kerberos-Authentication.md

 Custom krb5.conf|Path to your local Kerberos configuration file.
 Debug Kerberos Connection|Check this box if you want to see full Kerberos connection information in your [log files](Log-files).

+**Important Note.** Some settings can be saved in a session cache.
+If the settings change does not help to connect - restart the DBeaver.

 ### Using the keytab file